OrbelB/SimplyAlgorithms/README.md

 # SimplyAlgorithms

-This branch is the SQL documentation to be used by spring boot
+This is the main back end of our aplication.

+We use springboot to build our API